← Back to Blog

 Important: Post-Surfside Reality

-What Are the 3 Key Numbers in a Reserve Study?
+What Are the 4 Key Metrics in a Reserve Study?

-The three critical numbers are: Percent Funded (target 70%+), Study Age (should be under 3 years), and RUL=0 items (deferred maintenance needing immediate attention).
+The four critical metrics are: Percent Funded (target 70%+), Study Age (should be under 3 years), RUL=0 items (deferred maintenance needing immediate attention), and Contribution Gap (current vs. recommended annual contributions).

-When learning how to read a reserve study, focus on these three metrics.
+When learning how to read a reserve study, focus on these four metrics.
 Together, they paint a clear picture of an HOA's financial health and special assessment risk.

 HOA Reserve Study Dashboard showing Percent Funded gauge at 42%, Study Age timeline, and RUL = 0 warning for 3 items needing immediate attention